xNickyDev/Ocavy/commands/utility/+color-info.md

 # +color-info
-Returns information about the specified color hex
+Returns information about the specified color

 ## Usage
 ```